nixhantb/Rinzo/README.md

 - [x] **Custom Branding**: Allow employers to personalize their profiles with their company branding.

-- [x] **Feedback System**: Enable candidates and employers to exchange feedback for a better hiring experience.

 - [x] **GDPR Compliance**: Ensure data protection and compliance with global regulations.